-The graduation buildings were once used for salt extraction.
-They date from the 18th century, a time when the Nauheim salt works was one of the most modern salt factories in Europe.
-Then as now, the process is the same: the salty water (brine) from the spring is pumped to the top of the graduation buildings.
-There it slowly flows down the up to ten-metre high walls of blackthorn bundles.
-The wind and sun cause part of the water to evaporate and the salt content increases.
-The fine salty droplets that are created in the evaporation process and blown away by the wind are then perceived as a fresh sea breeze.
+The graduation towers were once used for salt extraction.
+They date back to the 18th century when the Nauheim salt works was one of Europe's most modern salt refineries.
+Then as now, the process is the same: the salty water (brine) from the spring is pumped to the top of the graduation towers.
+There it flows slowly down the up to ten-metre-high walls of blackthorn bundles.
+The wind and sun cause some of the water to evaporate and the salt content to rise.
+The fine salty droplets that form in the evaporation process and are blown away by the wind are then perceived as a fresh sea breeze.

-Due to the realization that the salt crystals in the air (aerosols) have a positive effect on our health, the five remaining graduation buildings in Bad Nauheim were given their present purpose as open-air inhalatories
+The discovery that the salt crystals in the air (aerosols) are beneficial to health gave the five remaining graduation towers in Bad Nauheim their current purpose as open-air inhalatories.

-In summer the graduation buildings are the perfect place to escape the heat.
-In the morning and evening hours it is especially beautiful when the light of the sun breaks into the millions of water drops.
-Then, with a little luck, you can even discover a rainbow.
+The graduation towers are the perfect place to escape the heat in summer.
+In the morning and evening hours, it is particularly beautiful when the light of the sun refracts in the millions of water drops.
+Then, with a little luck, you can even spot a rainbow.

-Enjoy the spectacle from one of the numerous benches or loungers and switch off from everyday life.
-This is particularly successful in one of the beach chairs in the health garden.
+You can enjoy the spectacle from one of the many benches or sunbeds and switch off from everyday life.
+This works especially well in one of the wicker beach chairs in the health garden.

-These have been preserved in the city area until today.
-In the 18th century, 23 graduation buildings with 7 water wheels and 2 windmills were still in use here.
+These have been preserved in the town area to this day.
+In the 18th century, 23 towers with 7 water wheels and 2 windmills were still in operation here.

-This is the total length of the 5 graduation buildings.
-They are the oldest and second longest structures in Germany.
+The total length of the 5 graduation towers.
+They are the oldest and second longest in Germany.

-Salty water has a salt content of only 3 percent.
-This is increased to 22 percent by the evaporation process at the blackthorn graduation towers increases this to 22 %.
+Saline water has a salt content of only 3 %.
+The evaporation process at the blackthorn graduation towers increases this to 22 %.